WHERE WE ARE TODAY

 What is the status of the agreement with the Dublin Unified School District?

-The property owner representatives are currently working with the Dublin Unified School District to enter into an agreement that will ensure the continuation of quality education in Dublin.
-We are working toward an agreement that will provide the District with over $13 million in level 2 fees, plus an additional payment coupled with a “pay-forward” plan to allow the District to make financial commitments today for the benefit of future student generations.
+The property owner representatives worked with the Dublin Unified School District to enter into an agreement that will ensure the continuation of quality education in Dublin, and create a “pay-forward” plan to allow the District to make financial commitments today for the benefit of future student generations.

 UPDATE: Agreement has been approved as of 10/23/18.
 Read the press release.